aceliwang/potatopsych/Practice - PsychScene Videos.md

 > Structure:
 > - CAMHS: multimodal assessment
 > - Full history
+> Missed: avoiding social settings -> assessment for anxiety

 - I would perform a **multimodal** assessment for this patient with review of Virginia, her referral from her family doctor and her parents.
+  - This would involve assessing Virginia by herself, her parents by themselves and also together
-- History
+- History of presenting complaint
-  - Presenting complaint regarding fatigue: duration, onset, last period of feeling well
+  - Presenting complaint regarding fatigue: duration, onset, last period of feeling well, functional impairment
+  - Non-specific physical symptoms: when they started, what they are, do they come with the fatigue or are not temporally related
+  - Assessment of insomnia: initial, middle vs terminal insomnia.
+Current level of sleep hygiene and habits
-  -
+  - Medical history: previous diagnoses
+  - Family Hx: psychiatric diagnoses, family history of chronic fatigue syndrome
+  - Developmental history: complications at birth, milestones
+  - Forensic Hx: any issues with the police
+  - Substance use: alcohol, cannabis, vaping, LSD
+  - Psychosocial: situation at home, siblings, pets, relationship with peers

 ### MEQ10.2 Outline differential diagnosis you would consider.